1997 Meath Intermediate Football Championship

-The 1997 Meath Intermediate Football Championship is the 71st edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
-The tournament consists of 16 teams, with the winner going on to represent Meath in the Leinster Intermediate Club Football Championship.
-The championship starts with a group stage and then progresses to a knock out stage.
+The 1997 Meath Intermediate Football Championship was the 71st edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
+The tournament consisted of 16 teams, with the winner going on to represent Meath in the Leinster Intermediate Club Football Championship.
+The championship started with a group stage and then progressed to a knock out stage.

-This was St. Colmcille's first year in the Intermediate grade since 1988, after 8 years in the Senior grade since being regraded in 1996.
+1997 was St. Colmcille's first year in the Intermediate grade since 1988, after 8 years in the Senior grade since being regraded in 1996.

 Drumconrath were promoted after claiming the 1996 Meath Junior Football Championship title.

 On 5 October 1997, Dunshaughlin claimed their 2nd Intermediate championship title when they defeated Duleek 3–14 to 1–6 in the final and hence ended their 15-year exodus from the top flight.

 Team changes

-The following teams have changed division since the 1996 championship season.
+The following teams changed division since the 1996 championship season.